barionleg/ANTs_wiki/Anatomy-of-an-antsRegistration-call.md

 > ####################################
 > START THE FIRST TRANSFORMATION: RIGID
-step size is 0.1, how fast you go with changes in the image transformation.
-Too big and you may overshoot.
-Too small and it takes longer to converge.
+0.1 is the gradientStep, that is, how big the linear shifts will be.
+Because we run many iterations, we can allow ourselves to run small steps toward the best solution, rather than doing big jumps.
+If gradientStep is too big registration will finish quickly, but results may not be as optimal.
+If gradientStep is too small it will take longer to converge (i.e. more iterations).
+Optimal values are 0.1-0.25.

         --transform Rigid[0.1] \
 |